9_Rendering 3D Scenes

 .

-At the time, we also created an empty Geometry
+At that time, we also created empty classes for Geometry

 and Material

-in full detail and show some their use with some simple extensions.
+in full detail and demonstrate their use with some basic extensions.

 , BasicMaterial